-Briefly, Brand Desk is a stack of cards that describe how we want to be perceived by our audience.
-Each card contains a word and its opposite word on the other side.
+For that reason, I used “Brand Desk” to help me push the boundary.
+(Brand Desk is a stack of cards that describe how we want to be perceived by our audience.
+Each card contains a word and its opposite word on the other side.)

 We are not (with a reason why we are not):

-- Aggressive—We put people first and, then, work toward happiness
+- Aggressive: We put people first and, then, work toward happiness.

-- Exclusive—We’re accessible, affordable, and accountable
+- Exclusive: We’re accessible, affordable, and accountable.

-- Futuristic—Fully present is our priority.
-We are now
+- Futuristic: Fully present is our priority.
+We are now.

-- Serious—We are serious about not being serious
+- Serious: We are serious about not being serious.

 “Helping good people create new value through design”

-“Bridge the gap between strategy and execution”
+“Close the gap between strategy and execution”